xelatihy/yocto-gl/readme.md

 Yocto/GL required dependencies are included in the distribution and do not need to be installed separately.

 Yocto/GL optionally supports building OpenGL demos.
-OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL` and contained in the `yocto_gui` library.
+OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL`.
 OpenGL dependencies are included in this repo.

 Yocto/GL optionally supports the use of Intel's Embree for ray casting.
 See the main CMake file for how to link to it.
 Embree support is enabled by